 As long as you can prove you generate enough card sales to cover the monthly payments, you can easily qualify.

-While every MCA business has different requirements on their advances, most will have some minimum requirements around the following factors:
+While every MCA lender has different requirements on their advances, most will have some minimum requirements around the following factors:

 Getting a good deal on a merchant cash advance has more to do with the lender you choose than anything else.